A Walking MiracleApril 06, 2019

 On March 27, I received my PET/CT scan result and it was not good.
 There is progressive malignant disease.
 The mediastinal mass increased in size, measuring 6.2 x 7.9 x 2.9 cm.
 There are lesions on my lungs and kidneys.
 Abnormal lymph nodes are all over my chest and abdomen.
 But, on the same day, the result of the slide review came out as Primary Mediastinal (Thymic) Large B-Cell Lymphoma (PMBCL).
 It is a high-grade (aggressive), rare type of non-Hodgkin lymphoma.
 It now fits what has been happening to me.
 I was misdiagnosed.
 Unbelievable!

 I saw my oncologist and she had mixed feelings.
 She was disturbed with the misdiagnosis, asking me, “Didn’t we have a slide review?”
-We didn’t, Doctor.
+We didn’t.
 She is the go-to doctor for lymphomas.
 And, we missed it.
 I had an expert for my type of cancer after all.
-Ultimately, she is happy for me because if I truly have PMBCL, though still in Stage 4, I have better survival chances – even a chance of remission or cure.
+Ultimately, she is happy for me because if I truly have PMBCL, though still in Stage 4, I have better survival chances—even a chance of remission or cure.
 Words I haven’t heard since I embarked in this journey!
 And, though relapse may still happen, there are more treatment options.

 I called my local oncologist and told her about everything.
-Thank you, Doctor, for the slide review!
 She was surprised with the results and talked to me about the initial plan of treatment: chemotherapy.